NurulIslam96/Quizzy-Pop-Client/README.md

 - Responsive Header
 - Mobile Compatible
+- User Friendly
 - MCQ with Toast pop-ups
-- Statistics of Question using Chart
+- Chart used for Statistics
 - Blogs